bemasc/ds-glue/draft-schwartz-ds-glue.md

 # Proposal

-This draft proposes a way to convey glue RRSets in DS records, enabling authenticated delivery of arbitrary RR types as part of the delegation response.
+This draft proposes a way to convey a glue RRSet inside a DS record, enabling authenticated delivery of arbitrary RR types as part of the delegation response.

 There are three main records or RRSets involved in this process: